 Can Testing Companies Manage their Budgets?

-Accessing the next-gen automation tools to ensure faster and shortened SDLCs along with the need for elaborate testing in the IoT context could mean extensive cost to the company especially on hardware and test infrastructure.
+Accessing the next-gen QA automation tools to ensure faster and shortened SDLCs along with the need for elaborate testing in the IoT context could mean extensive cost to the company especially on hardware and test infrastructure.

 In addition, companies shifting to Agile and DevOps approaches from the old traditional approaches will need to spend expansively.
 Finally, if the testers are not well trained, they shall not be able to decide the right tools or use them wisely, thus adding further cost to the company.